-As of April 2012, you will need a type X visa.
+As of March 2013, you will need a type X visa.
 (Tick the box "Multiple entries, staying up to 12 months" on the application form.)
 This allows you to enter China once and then apply for your Temporary Residence Permit.
 There is more on this joyous process under the heading Temporary Residence Permit below.

 You can either apply by post or you can apply in person at the centre.
 The website explains the procedures for both, but both start by filling in an online application form and printing the result.
-Then gather up your passport, admission letter and anything else the website asks for, saddle up your most noble steed and submit it all.
+Then gather up your passport, admission letter, application form and anything else the website asks for, saddle up your most noble steed and submit it all.
+You will have to make photocopies of most of the aforementioned documents, including pages of your passport etc.